FredKSchott/pika-pack/README.md

 ## Quickstart

-To get started, all you need to do is define a build pipeline in your source repo's `package.json`:
+All you need to do is define a build pipeline in your source project's `package.json` manifest:

 ```js
 /* ./package.json */